sagivba/sagiv-barhoom.me/_posts/2019-05-02-slurm-snipsets.md

 ---
 # ```Slurm``` - Cluster management and job scheduling system
-Slurm is an open-source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters. here are some snippets  which I use.
+Slurm is an open-source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.

 FYI -  think this as a *good* [slurm tutorial](https://slurm.schedmd.com/tutorials.html)

+Here are some snippets  which I use:
 ## sinfo
 View information about Slurm nodes and partitions.
 ### sinfo example: